yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

    ```
     :::

 3. **Optional:** Pass a **`persistenceAdapater`** factory to your account.
-This adapter creates a storage object to which the account can save the seed state.
+This adapter creates a database object to which the account can save the seed state and its history.
 By default, the seed state database is created in the root of the project.
-You can change the path with `persistencePath` option.
+You can change the path in the `persistencePath` field.

    ```JS
    import { createPersistenceAdapter } from '@iota/persistence-adapter-level';